mr-Arturio/Incredible_Playgroup_Finder/README.md

 - Adjust date and time logic for Eastern Standard Time (EST).
 - Add header text with an image.
 - Make the calendar filter accessible via an icon.
+- Move logo, Name and charts button to Navigation field.

 ### Future Development
 - Fix calendar icon to make it inline in mobile layout.